 - presents reasonable expectations of repayment

-The following points are also considered by the Investment Committee:
+The following points are also considered:

 - Is there relevant education, experience and/or management experience?
 Is it commensurate with the project?